1908 Bulgarian parliamentary election: Aftermath

 The ruling Democratic Party won a majority and its leader Malinov continued his term as PM.
 The government abolished many of the authoritarian measures of the previous government and oversaw electoral reform and the Bulgarian Declaration of Independence.
 As a result it prepared constitutional amendments, changing the monarch's title from Prince to Tsar and increasing his powers at the expense of the National Assembly.
-In light of negotiations with Russia regarding a possible future war of national liberation Tsar Ferdinand dismissed the government and appointed a more Russophile one led by Ivan Geshov in 1911 and scheduled elections for a Grand National Assembly to approve the prepared amendments.
+In 1911, during negotiations with Russia and Serbia regarding the formation of a Balkan alliance in a future war with the Ottoman Empire, Tsar Ferdinand dismissed the government and appointed a more Russophile one led by Ivan Geshov and scheduled elections for a Grand National Assembly to approve the prepared amendments.